-- The regional quarterback would be tasked with advancing a regional strategic plan and prioritizing strategic investments as well as marketing and branding efforts, with the input from regional entrepreneurial ecosystem stakeholders, under the auspices of the GOVA Regional Boards. - Once a regional prioritization investment plan is developed, funding would be available in FY 2020 and thereafter to fill the gaps identified, including funding for efforts such as: EIRs, incubators, accelerators, mentor networks, etc. - Strengthen the efforts of Activation Capital and build additional capacity within the organization - do not compete against it with a "new entity".
+- The regional quarterback would be tasked with advancing a regional strategic plan and prioritizing strategic investments, with the input from regional entrepreneurial ecosystem stakeholders, under the auspices of the GOVA Regional Boards. - Once a regional prioritization investment plan is developed, further funding would be available in FY 2020 and thereafter to fill the gaps identified, including funding for efforts such as: EIRs, incubators, accelerators, mentor networks, etc.